vblanco20-1/vulkan-guide/docs/extra-chapter/cvar_system.md

 }
 ```

-For the InitCVar function we arent doing much, we hash the name of the cvar, set its name and description, and insert it into the savedCVars hashmap.
+For the InitCVar function we aren't doing much, we hash the name of the cvar, set its name and description, and insert it into the savedCVars hashmap.

 The second part of the initialization is the typed part.
 We will be showing float, but it works the same for all types.
 ```cpp